-NOTE: The trailer tongue weight must be considered as part of the combined weight of occupants and cargo and should never exceed the weight referenced on the Tire and Loading Information placard.
+NOTE: The trailer tongue weight must be considered as part of the combined weight of occupants and cargo, and should never exceed the weight referenced on the Tire and Loading Information placard.
 Refer to "Tire Safety Information" in "Starting and Operating" for further information.

-Trailer And Tongue Weight
+Trailer and Tongue Weight

 Always load a trailer with 60% to 65% of the weight in the front of the trailer.
-This places 10% to 15% of the GTW on the tow hitch of your vehicle.
-Loads balanced over the wheels or heavier in the rear can cause the trailer to sway severely from side-to-side which will cause loss of control of vehicle and trailer.
+This places 10% to 15% of the Gross Trailer Weight (GTW) on the tow hitch of your vehicle.
+Loads balanced over the wheels or heavier in the rear can cause the trailer to sway severely from side-toside which will cause loss of control of the vehicle and trailer.
 Failure to load trailers heavier in front is the cause of many trailer accidents.

-Never exceed the maximum tongue weight stamped on your bumper or trailer hitch.
+Never exceed the maximum trailer tongue weight stamped on your bumper or trailer hitch.